Our kids speak on average three languages fluently by the time they leave school. How? They make each other laugh.

 Find out here how our kids communicate throughout the year!

-| Explaining humour. |
+| | Explaining humour. |

-Explaining a joke usually kills it.
-Not so, if you're really keen to fully grasp a lingo and get stuck with something you just don't get.
+Not so, if you're really keen to fully grasp a lingo.
 And it isn't just about jokes!
 Kids encounter all sorts of unfamiliar idioms and phrases, bewildering puns, local sayings and regional slang terms when they read a book, watch a film or listen to a song in another language.

-Every time you come across something you don't understand and can't find in the dictionary, ask your language partner - and, if need be, their parents or siblings - to put you in the picture.
-Every time you feel you don't get the joke or don't understand the pun: Ask!
+Every time you come across something you don't understand - particularly if you can't find it in the dictionary - ask your language partner and, if need be, even their parents or siblings, to put you in the picture.
+You'll be more than surprised how much you will learn about culture and country, about history and geography along the way.
+Context is everything.

 And whatever makes you laugh in your own tongue: Share it!

-Every time you come across something you don't understand and can't find in the dictionary, ask your language partner - and, if need be, their parents or siblings - to put you in the picture.
-Every time you feel you don't get the joke or don't understand the pun: Ask!
+Every time you come across something you don't understand - particularly if you can't find it in the dictionary - ask your language partner and, if need be, even their parents or siblings, to put you in the picture.
+You'll be more than surprised how much you will learn about culture and country, about history and geography along the way.
+Context is everything.

 And whatever makes you laugh in your own tongue: Share it!